sophgo/libsophon/doc/reference_en/2_bmlib_basic_concept.rst

 .. image:: ./images/image7.png
    :align: center

-If the software on the host side wants the TPU to complete a task, it needs to send an “API” to the TPU, which is like a command.
+If the software on the host side wants the Tensor Computing Processor to complete a task, it needs to send an “API” to the Tensor Computing Processor, which is like a command.
 Please note that the sending API function and the execution completion of the API are asynchronous, so the software on the host side needs to call a sync function class until the API is really completed.